Photos for this blog post were collated and scanned with the assistance of Michael Bloomfield.

 Although Ford’s Model T was introduced in 1908, president-elects continued to ride to the inauguration ceremony in the traditional horse and carriage.
 Warren G. Harding broke this tradition in 1921 when he became the first president to ride to and from his inaugural ceremony in an automobile.

 Administering the oath of office is typically done by the Chief Justice of the United States, which is a tradition that arose out of Washington’s second inauguration.
-William H. Taft, who served as Chief Justice after his presidency, is the only former president to take and administer the the Presidential oath office.
-Taft administered the oath to Calvin Coolidge in 1925 and again in 1925 to Herbert Hoover.
+William H. Taft, who served as Chief Justice after his presidency, is the only former president to take and administer the Presidential oath office.
+Taft administered the oath to Calvin Coolidge in 1925 and again in 1929 to Herbert Hoover.

 Prior to George Washington’s second inauguration, the Continental Congress established March 4th as the official inauguration date.
 March 4th remained the official inauguration date until the enactment of the 20th Amendment in 1933, which moved the date of inauguration from March to “noon on the 20th day of January.”
 Franklin D. Roosevelt’s second inauguration in 1937 was the first inauguration ceremony to occur on January 20th.